 Golden Gate Bridge

 The iconic Golden Gate Bridge is an architectural feat.
 After ten years of planning and four years of construction, the bridge opened in 1937.
-Today is is one of the seven wonders of the modern world.
+Today is one of the seven wonders of the modern world.
 Pedestrians and cyclists may use the sidewalks of the bridge or you can drive across.
 There are vista points at each side, north and south.
 Make sure to check out the view from the south tower!
 Treasure Island, the manmade island in the middle of the Golden Gate Bridge, is also a must see while in San Francisco.

 A former prison, Alcatraz held some of the most notorious criminals, including crime lord Al Capone, in American history.
 The island is located in San Francisco Bay, the world's largest landlocked harbor.
 Alcatraz Island in now a National Park that is open for visits.
 You must take a ferry to get to the island and it's recommended to wear layers as the weather can change significantly throughout the say.
 There is no official tour so you can discover it at your own pace, however there is an audio tour available for purchase.

 A must-see are the lovely Painted Ladies.
 These postcard perfect Victorian houses of Hayes and Steiner Street is the most photographed spot in San Francisco.
 Head to Alamo Square to visit these stunning Queen Anne era homes.
-They contrast agains the skyscrapers in the background with their large porches and balconies.
+They contrast against the skyscrapers in the background with their large porches and balconies.
 These homes survived the Great Earthquake and fire of 1906.
 Their beautiful architecture has been featured in countless films and series.
 Stop by after noon or during sunset to capture your own postcard worthy photo!

 In 1933, Lillie Hitchcock Coit donated $125,000 for the building of this elegant tower "for the purpose of adding beauty to the city which I have always loved."
 The 210-foot Lillian Coit Memorial Tower sits on Telegraph Hill and offers amazing 360 views.
 The bottom floor of the tower is decorated with fresco murals depicting everyday life during the 1930s.
 Though parking is available, it is limited and public transportation is recommended.